Better weeks for law firm owners, sole practitioners & partners

 1. Intention Days

-Intention Days help you focus each day, rather than doing bits and pieces which takes up more time and lacks consistency.
-I have ‘Wealth Wednesday’ where I focus on all financial aspects of my life and business.
+Intention Days help you focus each day.
+It also means you use moments to tackle those tasks, or use one of your time blocks, to focus on batched tasks for that area.
+I used to have ‘Wealth Wednesday’ where I focused on all financial aspects of my life and business.
 This can include billing, chasing clients, checking whether my suppliers are still good value, and keeping an eye on bank balances.
-Whilst I have ‘Filing Friday’ to deal with all admin matters, you can just as easily have ‘Finance Friday’.
+Whilst I had ‘Filing Friday’ to deal with all admin matters, you can just as easily have ‘Finance Friday’.
 Likewise, ‘Money Mondays’, or if you want to get your blogs and social media posts ready, ‘Media Mondays’.
+‘Connection Thursdays’ is also great for keeping in touch with people before another month passes.
 See what works for you.
 Change them around until it feels right.

 2.Meetings by Minutes